 Leaving our bike at Nayabazar, we took the main road around 100 m and then climb to the right and entered the welcoming gate.
 Continuing the narrow trail with water tap and Stupas, we went up through the houses and reached to the Chilancho stupa.

-Contents [show]
+Contents [hide]

-Lohan Dega is a Shikhara style temple associated with a Buddhist deity but worshiped by both Buddhist and Hindu devotees.
+Lohan Dega is a Shikhara-style temple associated with a Buddhist deity but worshiped by both Buddhist and Hindu devotees.
 The temple dates back to 1663 CE.

 There is a beautiful pond surrounded by a busy stall held by local markets of vegetables and clothes.
-To the north side is Narayan temple with inside statues of Lord Vishnu.
+To the north side is Narayan Temple, with inside statues of Lord Vishnu.

-Before taking leave from Kritipur, there is a beautiful monastery named Shri Kirti Vihar built with Thai style.
+Before taking leave from Kritipur, there is a beautiful monastery named Shri Kirti Vihar built in Thai style.
 This vihar lies to the right side of the road when you are initially about to reach Nayabazar.
 It was built in 1975 CE for the Buddhist school of Theravada.